Without milkweed, there would be no monarch butterflies. That’s not an exaggeration. It’s the whole story.

 And there are more native milkweed species—dozens more.
 We’ll continue to add to this list regularly, but to give you an example of how many milkweeds are present within a region, the Mid-Atlantic region alone has twelve milkweeds (although a few are rare and unavailable commercially).

-There is one species that is sometimes sold at plant nurseries to steer clear of.
+One species is sometimes sold at plant nurseries to steer clear of.

 Asclepias curassavica